Makrinitsa Pelion, or else the “Balcony of Pelion”, is one of the most beautiful and traditional villages on the mountain.

 Agriolefkes Pelion Ski resort

-17 km far from Makrinitsa, there is the Pelion ski resort at an altitude of 1.471 m right on top of Chania village.
+17 km away from Makrinitsa, you can visit the Pelion ski resort at an altitude of 1.471 m right on top of Hania tiny village.
 The Pelion ski resort is one of the 19 organized resorts in Greece.

-The Ski center is 2 km from Chania, and has 6 routes to choose from, for beginners and advanced, with medium and high difficulty.
+The Ski Center has 6 routes to choose from, for beginners and advanced, with medium and high difficulty.
 It also has 3 aerial lifts, 1 sliding, and 1 for children.
-If you do not want to carry your own equipment you can rent it at the base of the ski center.
+If you do not want to carry your equipment you can rent it at the base of the ski center.

 What to do in Makrinitsa in Spring & Summer

-Drive towards Volos town and the western side of Pelion facing the Pagasitikos Gulf and cross lovely seaside villages and the perfect beaches of Agria, Karnagio, Platanidia, and Kato Gatzea.
+Makrinitsa is a year-round destination in Greece.
+During summer you can go to the numerous nearby beaches!
+Drive towards Volos town and the western side of Pelion facing the Pagasetikos Gulf and through lovely seaside villages and the perfect beaches of Agria, Karnagio, Platanidia, and Kato Gatzea.

-After your dive, find a nice seaside tavern and enjoy the fresh fish and the local vegetables, which are delicious!
+After diving, find a nice seaside tavern and enjoy the fresh fish and the delicious local vegetables!

 Hike Centaurs’ Famous Trail